ooni/backend/docs/reprocess-report.md

 - GNU Make can be used to [run airflow tasks](https://github.com/ooni/sysadmin/blob/8224b4627dd2e16529b98f9907f0fbd280814035/scripts/pipeline-reprocess) with pre-defined concurrency level to limit pressure on Airflow's scheduler.
 - `SimhashCache` fetches subset of `sha256(body)` to `simhash(text(body)), simhash(body)` mapping from the MetaDB before reingestion, that speeds reingestion up from 1.0 MB/s to 4.3 MB/s
 - one-pass ingestion of streamed json input into _separate_ tables is not trivial.
 It's achieved maintaining [write buffer](https://github.com/ooni/pipeline/blob/1b2688d75a7abc09e446a7d965dd8011f5b5564d/af/shovel/oonipl/pg.py) for each table and flushing the buffer with `COPY` when few megabytes of data are accumulated.

+Currently following fingerprints to _"confirm"_ cases of network interference are implemented: HTTP Body substring, HTTP Header prefix, HTTP Header value.
+NB: HTTP Bodies are _not_ stored in the MetaDB, so those are not feature-based fingerprints.

 ## Case: new HTML blockpage fingerprint